floweredscarf/su25/labs/lab02/index.md

 Coding is not easy!
 Keeping track of what references point to what, modifying code (which you first have to understand), and systematically finding bugs are definitely not skills that develop overnight.
 Make sure to practice!
-You can get your partner or another classmate involved and generate variants of the lab exercises to provide extra practice.
+You can generate variants of the lab exercises to provide extra practice.

 The exercises on complicated uses of references are easy to produce and